ncthbrt/akka-cluster-playground/README.md

 c) Check the status of the cluster to see that the one that was shutdown badly is marked as unreachable.

 d) Use petabridge.cmd to down the node manually.
-Notice that this has affected the status of all the nodes in the cluster.
+This should stop the error spam from the other nodes.

 e) Add a line to the config line for autodowning unresponsive nodes after a timeout.
 Repeat steps a) to d), and notice that the node is removed automatically.

 f) Now fix it permanently in code by uncommenting the coordinated shutdown line in the StopAsync() method of the WorkerService.
-Now repeat steps a) to d) and notice that the coordinated shutdown now brings down the node automatically without having to wait.
+Repeat steps a) to d) and notice that the coordinated shutdown now brings down the node automatically without having to wait.
 This makes the system more responsive to topology changes.